otterbox901/8-Bit-CPU/8-Bit-CPU-main/README.md

 ## Known Issues

-This schematic was originally generated with an AI PCB design tool (Protoflow), and a session of manual auditing/reconstruction found and fixed serious gaps before this was fabrication-ready.
-See git log for full detail on each fix.
-What's still outstanding:

 - **No power input connector or regulator.** All 63 live ICs now share a single, correctly-named `+5V` net, but nothing in the schematic actually sources it — there's no barrel jack/header and no regulator IC modeled.